rontarrant/gtkDcoding/docs/_posts/2020-01-21-0099-sfx-button-interactions-i-text-labels.md

 This post came about as the result of a request from Joel Christensen who asked me to cook up a demo wherein clicking one *GTK* `Button` would change the appearance of another.

-And just a reminder... if anyone has a request for a demo of any part of *GtkD*, please feel free to ask via any of the communication methods listed at the bottom of this post.
-I’m open to anything and if you stump me, well...
-Let's just say it might not be as hard as one might think.

 Anyway, on with the show...

 ## Changing Another Button’s Text Label